Bemadler/Bemadler/README.md

-### Hello,Salut! 👋
+### Hello, Salut! 👋

-📱 I'm a Frontend Developer and I enjoy creating functional apps ⚡ My key hard skills are: CSS, HTML, JavaScript, React ▶️ I'm currently graduating from ITGirls school with 5 small projects and also with some solo pet projects 📫 How to reach me: Linkedin
+📱 I'm a Frontend Developer and I enjoy creating functional apps
+<br>⚡ My key hard skills are: CSS, HTML, JavaScript, React
+<br>▶️ I'm currently graduating from ITGirls school with 5 small projects and also with some solo pet projects
+<br>📫 How to reach me: Linkedin

-⚡ Fun fact: I'm local writer and I like to generate ideas and write books, (have already 3 published) 🌱 I’m currently improving my Frondtend stack base to perform better
+<br>⚡ Fun fact: I'm local writer and I like to generate ideas and write books, (have already 3 published)
+<br>🌱 I’m currently improving my Frondtend stack base to perform better
-👯 I believe we shoud empower each other to create better planet
+<br>👯 I believe we shoud empower each other to create better planet

 <!--
 **Bemadler/Bemadler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.